johnjosephhorton/quicklime/README.md

 ------------------------------

 LimeSurvey is a GPL licensed software to create surveys; it runs nicely on a LAMP stack.
 You can download it from [here] (http://download.limesurvey.org/Latest_stable_release/limesurvey192plus-build120517.tar.gz "limesurvey")

 LimeSurvey, the easy way
 ------------------------------

-QuickLime is an installer for LimeSurvey; works in Ubuntu like a breeze.
+QuickLime is an installer for LimeSurvey; it works in Ubuntu like a breeze.
 You only have to launch the script as user <code>root</code>:
 <pre><code>cd script
 ./quicklime